BorisPolonsky/dify-helm/charts/dify/README.md

 **Note**: When reusing existing PVCs, the configured password in the new release will be ignored as the database retains the password from the original installation.
 Store your credentials in a secure vault rather than relying on the Secret created in the new release.

-#### 4. Re-deploy Redis and PostgreSQL as Separate Releases
+#### Re-deploy Redis and PostgreSQL as Separate Releases

 Shutdown the built-in databases to ensure no processes are accessing the PVCs:

-**Note**: Running database instances simultaneously with the standalone databases pointing to the same PVCs will result in data corruption.
+**Note**: Running built-in database instances simultaneously with the separatly deployed ones while sharing the same PVCs will result in data corruption.

 Modify your values.yaml and disable built-in databases by setting the redis.enabled=false, then
 ```bash